 18. Recognize the opportunity for redevelopment of the single family parcels fronting Woodlawn Road to residential up to 8 dua.
-This recommendation is intended to provide land use guidance should the area redevelop in a similar pattern to residential properties east of the study area approaching Park Road.
 New development should incorporate multiple parcels.
 Development should be oriented to the public street with parking to the side or the rear of buildings.
 A townhome style of development is recommended with residential units having individual entrances.
 Heights should be limited to two stories to maintain compatibility with the single family homes in the neighborhood.